What is the FAFSA?

-The FAFSA® (Free Application for Federal Student Aid) is a form students and their parents fill out in order to apply for federal student aid like loans, grants, and work-study.
+The FAFSA (Free Application for Federal Student Aid) is a form students and their parents fill out to apply for federal student aid like student loans, grants, and work-study.
 The application asks for financial information that the federal government uses to determine your EFC, or Estimated Family Contribution.
 Your EFC is a key factor to determine if you are eligible for financial aid.
-Even if you don’t anticipate being eligible for federal aid, you should still fill it out, as it’s used to determine state and institutional aid, and some scholarships (even merit-based ones) may even require it.
+Even if you don’t anticipate being eligible for federal aid, you should still fill it out, as it’s used to calculate state and institutional aid, including scholarships.

-The application for the following school year’s tuition becomes available on October 1st.
-Technically the deadline isn’t until June 30th, but waiting until then could cost you real money.
-Many states and schools have earlier deadlines for their aid.
-And in some situations, money can be “first come, first served.”
-If you don’t get your application in early, you could miss out on aid that could help pay for your education.
+The application for the following school year’s tuition becomes available on October 1.
+Each school you’re applying to could have a different deadline, so double-check to make sure you don’t miss any of them.
+Some aid is awarded “first come, first served,” so if you don’t get your application in early, you could miss out on money that could help pay for your education.